-Dimension LoadTest™ is a powerful, accessible and intuitive tool for JD Edwards EnterpriseOne (JDE E1) load testing.
-It allows customers to easily simulate load and do the work of hundreds of users in a fraction of the time, reducing overall test resource by more than 95%!
+Dimension LoadTest™ is a flexible and powerful product that allows users to simulate the impact of load on their JDE E1 applications and on any supporting technical infrastructure.
+It can be used to test instances of JDE E1 that reside on-premise or in the cloud and allows customers to easily simulate load and do the work of hundreds of users in a fraction of the time, reducing overall test resource by more than 95%!

-Dimension LoadTest allows users to go live with confidence; providing a greater level of quality assurance and risk management.
+Dimension LoadTest enables users to simulate load from a wide range of JDE E1 supported applications.
+Virtual agents can be spun up to simulate workloads from on-premises or cloud-based applications; allowing users to go live with confidence and providing a greater level of quality assurance and risk management.
 This is achieved by:

 When dealing with ERP and other business-critical software applications, a lot of time and effort is spent on functional testing to ensure that systems perform as expected; that a given input results in a given output.
 However, functional testing (i.e. unit, system and integration testing) alone is not enough to test the resilience and predictability of your system.
 Simply running a sequence of functional tests is not an accurate reflection of the real-world demands that are likely to be placed upon your systems.